 The average temperature in Canada in March is around -5°C (23°F), but it can feel much colder with the wind chill.

 March is also the month when we start to see more daylight, with an average of 11 hours of daylight per day.
-This is a great time to get outside and enjoy some of the many outdoor activities that Canada has to offer.
+This is a great time to get outside and enjoy some of Canada’s many outdoor activities.

 Here is what temperatures look like in various places in Canada in March,